Jessica Fay, Accredited MBACP

 Please contact me via phone or email.
 I should respond within 24 hours and we can arrange an initial brief chat on the phone.
 At our first session I will begin to gain an understanding of your situation and we can agree how to progress together.

-UPDATE MARCH 2020 - Due to the Corona virus outbreak and the restrictions on movement, I am current seeing clients primarily by video or telephone call.
+UPDATE FEBRUARY 2021 - Due to the on-going coronavirus pandemic, I am currently seeing clients primarily by video or telephone call.
 I am set-up for Skype, Zoom, FaceTime or WhatsApp, as well as normal phone calls.
+In general, I am finding that online/video sessions work well.
+If you feel it is essential to meet in person, please contact me and we can discuss that option.

 Training, qualifications & experience